Welcome to WorldSkills New Zealand

 WorldSkills New Zealand is an independent, non-profit charitable trust founded in 1986, dedicated to encouraging excellence in vocational skills.
 Many people know WorldSkills for its competitions.
 This is just one part of what we do.
 We focus on competitions and the promotion and development of vocational skills and occupations throughout New Zealand.

-The International 47th WorldSkills Competition
+The 47th WorldSkills Competition

 Ways to support WorldSkills New Zealand